Syria devalues currency amid chaos ahead of new US sanctions

 Ziyad Ghoussen, a Syrian journalist who reports on the economy, said the new U.S. sanctions are expected to increase the suffering of Syrians, making it more difficult to obtain basic needs and throwing even more people into poverty.

-Mohammad Sarrei, a merchant from the central city of Homs, said all kinds of work have been brought to a standstill for several months due to rising living conditions.
+Mohammad Sarrei, a merchant from the central city of Homs, said all kinds of work has been brought to a standstill for several months due to rising living conditions.

-“I hope that the Syrian people would be able to withstand (this) as they have no other option,” he said.
+“I hope that the Syrian people will be able to withstand (this) as they have no other option,” he said.

 Associated Press writer Zeina Karam in Beirut contributed to this report.